Rapper Badshah's 'Genda Phool' most watched video of the year

 Rapper Badshah's "Genda Phool" most watched video of the year

-New Delhi, Dec 15: Rapper Badshah's "Genda Phool" was the most watched music video of the year, and YouTuber Ajay Nagar, popularly known as CarryMinati, the top creator of 2020, YouTube India announced on Monday.
+New Delhi, Dec 15: Rapper Badshah's "Genda Phool" was the most-watched music video of the year, and YouTuber Ajay Nagar, popularly known as CarryMinati, the top creator of 2020, YouTube India announced on Monday.

 Singer B Praak's "Dil Tod Ke", Haryanvi Song "Moto", and two songs of actor Varun Dhawan starrer Street Dancer 3D -- "Illegal Weapon 2.0" and "Muqabla" -- also made it to the top 10 most watched music videos in India.